Category

 Retinal tear eye

-Do you know how do you see the objects in front of you?
+Do you know how you see the objects in front of you?
 Your retina generates your vision by passing on visual information to your brain via the optical nerve.
 The retina is a thin layer of tissue near the optic nerve connected to the inside of the eyes.

 But sometimes, tears can be formed inside the retina, known as retinal tears.
 This scenario is risky as it can lead to a torn or detached retina and eventually vision loss.